Broken toe

 You may want to write a list that includes:

-- Details about your symptoms
+- Details about your symptoms.

-- How the injury occurred
+- How the injury occurred.

-- Questions you want to ask the doctor
+- Questions you want to ask your healthcare professional.

 What to expect from your doctor

-Your doctor may ask some of the following questions:
+Your healthcare professional may ask some of the following questions:

 - Were you barefoot at the time of the injury?